diku-dk/futhark-website/blog/2022-12-25-reflections-on-advent-of-code.md

 that they don't take too long.
-Futhark is not a good choice for solving these kinds of puzzles - there is no guarantee that any meaningful parallelism is present, and the dearth of libraries for basic data structures somethings make solutions more tedious than one would prefer.
+Futhark is not a good choice for solving these kinds of puzzles - there is no guarantee that any meaningful parallelism is present, and the dearth of libraries for basic data structures sometimes make solutions more tedious than one would prefer.
 Still, I decided to give it a try.

 I [also did Advent of Code in Futhark in